khulnasoft/ThreatMatrix/docs/source/Usage.md

 * `CyCat`: [CyCat](https://cycat.org/) or the CYbersecurity Resource CATalogue aims at mapping and documenting, in a single formalism and catalogue available cybersecurity tools, rules, playbooks, processes and controls.
 * `Vulners`: [Vulners](vulners.com) is the most complete and the only fully correlated security intelligence database, which goes through constant updates and links 200+ data sources in a unified machine-readable format.
 It contains 8 mln+ entries, including CVEs, advisories, exploits, and IoCs — everything you need to stay abreast on the latest security threats.
 * `AILTypoSquatting`:[AILTypoSquatting](https://github.com/typosquatter/ail-typo-squatting) is a Python library to generate list of potential typo squatting domains with domain name permutation engine to feed AIL and other systems.
-* `MalprobSearch`:[Malprob](https://malprob.io/) is a leading malware detection and identification service, powered by cutting-edge AI technology.

 ##### Generic analyzers (email, phone number, etc.; anything really)